JezisVedToJeMojzis/Monopoly/README.md

-Your task is to create a simplified version of the board game Monopoly in the form of a Java console application.
+Board game Monopoly in the form of a Java console application.

 The board consists of the following 24 tiles:

 * 4 corner tiles (start, jail, police (go to jail), tax payment)
 * 4 chance tiles (the game must have at least 5 chance cards)